NicholasSperry/RetinaSmartCamera/timelog.md

 ### 22nd February 2021
 * *1.5 hours* Started comparing the retina pipeline vs standard transmission.
 It seems that the Huffman encoded can actually increase the size of a vector in some cases.

+### 23rd February 2021
+* *1 hour* Started working on getting my dataset to work with the PCN.
+Test accuracy is extremely low however...

+### 24th February 2021
+* *1 hour* Collecting transmission times and preparing presentation for meeting
+* *0.5 hours* Meeting with Supervisors

+### 28th February 2021
+* *3 hours* Worked on getting my dataset to work with the PCN.
+Achieving test accuracy of about 70%.